bufbuild-ru/docs/docs/migration-guides/migrate-remote-generation-alpha/index.md

 0.4.0-20220908151351-622fe7149695.1
 ```

-This new semver-compatible versioning scheme can be pinned in lock files and always references a specific plugin + module for reproducibility.Most users fetch the `@latest` version and will be unaffected by the versioning change.
+This new semver-compatible versioning scheme can be pinned in lock files and always references a specific plugin + module for reproducibility.

+Most users fetch the `@latest` version and will be unaffected by the versioning change.

 ### Go module proxy